 As canisters flew, a mass of people in wave motion evacuated that corner of the square.
 Evidently someone had harassed the police too much.
 Fabio and I managed to get tear gassed along with pretty much everyone else.
 We retreated to a side street, covered our faces with our t-shirts & decided to head home.
 Fabio gave good advice.
 He said that the police could easily take advantage of a small disturbance, break into businesses themselves, create havoc and later say that the public got out of control and shift the blame.
 I had been in Argentina long enough to know that this was definitely possible.
 So we left Plaza de Mayo.
 But there were thousands of people who were still arriving that hadn’t heard about Cavallo and that hadn’t seen the police tear gas anyone.
 We walked part of the way back and managed to find a taxi on the back streets to take us home.
 We went to bed sometime after 03:00 with protests still in full swing.

 Ten years later, I still consider that evening a defining moment in my life.
 Not because I thought Argentina would suddenly develop a new-found sense of civil society & the future would be radically different.
-It was more personal.
+This was more personal.
 I’d spent the last year fairly insulated, learning how to be a tour guide, getting to know new destinations in Europe, & hadn’t paid too much attention about what was going on in my own backyard.
 December 2001 changed that.
 Very few people were blogging at the time, but through a free website I started writing about what was happening in Argentina.
 My exploration of BA began in earnest then, which developed into guiding tours in BA & eventually morphed into Endless Mile… the unexpected silver lining from an emotional & turbulent summer evening in Buenos Aires.